Michelle Davies: FLO Maggie Neville and thriller standalones

 The death of me | Published November 2021 | Read July 2024

 The death of me centres around the death eight years previously of successful musician, Isaac Naylor, who commits suicide after a teenage fan is found dead in his hotel room.
 He'd been in rehab for drug addiction and was later arrested for causing the girl's death.
 Naylor was on police bail when he drowned himself in the sea off the Devon coast.
-In the present day, music journalist, Natalie Glass, stumbles across a blind item on a gossip site that suggests Naylor may still be alive.
-Natalie investigates the rumours while trying to solve her financial woes and fight her estranged husband, Spencer, for full custody of their young son, Daniel.

 Again Davies writes a well-plotted and atmospheric thriller.
 There's plenty of tension and suspense as Natalie delves deeper into what may have happened on that fateful night.
 The book is an unsettling exploration of the downside of fame.

 Unfortunately, I couldn't warm to Natalie.
 I found her a bit dim, actually.
-She makes a bunch of odd decisions in pursuing the story and seems to use emotion rather than common sense most of the time, which seemed odd to me, given her profession.
-I did enjoy the journey through the story though, and I can't fault Davies as a writer.
-She does a great job of delivering on the creepiness factor, causing the reader to wonder who can be trusted.
-Her writing is tight and it's easy to get sucked into her books.
+She makes a bunch of odd decisions in pursuing the story.
+Her characterisation was heavy on using emotion rather than common sense, which seemed odd to me, given her profession.
+I do find it hard to completely enjoy a reading experience if I can't get on board with the main character.
 Even though I thought the story was cleverly put together, it did lose its way towards the end, resulting in an overblown and rushed finale.
-Again, I had a sense of what was happening, but didn't guess the full detail of The Reveal.

 Rating: ⭐⭐⭐